Campeonato Brasileiro Série A: Clubs relegated from Série A

-All-time Campeonato Brasileiro table (1959–2019)
+All-time table

-The All-time Campeonato Brasileiro table is an overall record of all match results, points, and goals of every team that has played in the Brazilian League since its inception in 1959.
-The table is accurate as of the end of the 2019 season.
-Teams in bold are part of the 2021 season.
+The All-time Campeonato Brasileiro table is an overall record of all match results, points, and goals of every team that has played in the Brazilian League.
+The table is accurate as of the end of the 2024 season, and includes the recently recognized 1937 Copa dos Campeões Estaduais, and all editions since 1959.
+Teams in bold will take part in the top division in 2025.